henriqb/ReCaptcha-Asp-Net/README.md

 <add key="recaptcha-public-key" value="...[public-key]" />
 ```
 Optional if you want to alter the default language of the Captcha (Get the language code on ReCaptcha site: https://developers.google.com/recaptcha/docs/language)
+Or you can use value "Auto" and it will get the Language from System.Thread.CurrentCulture
 ```xml
 <add key="recaptcha-language-key" value="[language-code]" />
 ```